Skip to main content

 tar czf ~/openclaw-credentials-backup.tgz ~/.openclaw/credentials/

-tar czf ~/openclaw-sessions-backup.tgz ~/.openclaw/agents/
+tar czf ~/openclaw-sessions-backup.tgz ~/.openclaw/agents/ # optional, can be large

-Step 2 — Install on new machine
+Install on the new machine

 cp ~/openclaw-config-backup.json ~/.openclaw/openclaw.json